 Both are sweet mid-game effects, and Trouble offers a great counter against hand-stocking blue structures.
 You can use Toil to have an opponent draw and thus lose more life with Trouble, but often you'll want those extra cards for yourself, meaning these two aren't as dependent on each other as most partnered spells.

 Far offers a nice removal, returning a creature to the hand; you can even pick your own unit to later reactivate an entrance effect.
 While your opponent can potentially recast the target, Far bypasses defenses like indestructible and forces foes to repay mana costs and wait for summoning sickness to fade.

 Away costs a bit more mana and forces a target player to sacrifice a unit.
 This bypasses both indestructible and protection, and unlike Far, the unit isn't returned to hand, making it difficult to reuse them.
 Two great removals in one, I'm fond of utilizing this blend in Dimir themes, especially since the spell is surprisingly cheap, costing well under a single dollar!

 Sometimes simple really is best.
 Red Wear and White Tear provide uncomplicated but potent effects, and casting both halves only needs three mana.
 Wear simply shatters an artifact; Tear annihilates an enchantment.

 Both halves would be viable on their own, and being able to play them together really cements their competitive status.
 Enchantments and especially artifacts are encountered in just about every deck; being able to destroy one or two with a single spell at instant speed severely punishes your opponent's supporters.

 Future of Split Spells

-But for now, as we eagerly await Magic's next double-sided booster expansion set, vote for your favorite card and I'll see you at our next MTG countdown!
+Wizards of the Coast knows how to keep players engaged with engaging new card types, but for now, as we eagerly await their next double-sided expansion set, vote for your favorite card and I'll see you at our next MTG countdown!